golnarmordadi/Efficient-Data-Structure-Selection-BTreeMap-vs-HashMap-and-Alternatives-/README.md

 * The default `HashMap` in Rust uses a secure hashing algorithm designed to prevent collision attacks, which can be important when dealing with potentially adversarial input.
 * For internal use cases where performance is critical and input is controlled (non-adversarial), you may want to use a faster, albeit less secure, hashing algorithm like `FxHash`.
 FxHash is maintained by Mozilla and used in the Firefox browser.
 It offers faster hashing but should never be used with untrusted input due to its lack of collision resistance.

+### 3- Additional Considerations

+* `Small Datasets:` Choose `BTreeMap` when dealing with a small number of items (typically fewer than 1,000) and when your keys are long, such as string `IDs`.
+In these cases, the `O(log N)` complexity translates to only a few levels deep, making direct comparison potentially faster than hashing a long string key.

+* `Memory Efficiency:` `BTreeMap` generally occupies less memory compared to `HashMap`, making it a better choice in memory-constrained environments or when working with a large number of small maps.

 #### Implementing `FxHashMap`
 To use `FxHashMap`, you can leverage the fxhash crate, which simplifies the creation of a `HashMap`.